kevinburke/gostdjs/README.md

 I will tag new releases via Git, along with a change log, and you can use Git and the Github compare tool to diff changes between releases.

+### Performance

+For now performance is a secondary goal to correctness.
+A lot of the optimizations present in the Go standard library around e.g. short vs long strings are missing here.